alex-strobel/DPP-LabManual/GitHub-and-renv.md

 - collaborator D's analysis scripts give an error message because the folder names have changed on the group drive but not in the code
 - It is agreed upon that a readme file  will be used to document all changes made to the group drive.
 - Everyone including yourself forgets to add a new comment to the readme after making changes.
-- Even after all this mess has been cleaned up and all analysis code runs with the correct files, collaborator C still cannot reproduce your multilevel modeling results.
-It turns out that C uses a newer `lme4` package version than you did.
+- Even after all this mess has been cleaned up and all analysis code runs with the correct files, collaborator D still cannot reproduce your multilevel modeling results.
+It turns out that D uses a newer `lme4` package version than you did.

 It is clear that such a situation not only demands for a coherent research data management system where all data and code is stored and updated in a traceable manner.
 This system should also make collaboration as effective and efficient as possible by having version control and the necessity to comment on changes built right into the system.